 (e) For programs, services, or assistance such as soup kitchens, crisis counseling and intervention, and short-term shelter specified by the United States Attorney General, in the sole and unreviewable discretion of the United States Attorney General after consultation with appropriate federal agencies and departments, which:

-(i) Deliver in-kind services at the community level, including through public or private nonprofit agencies;
+(i)Deliver in-kind services at the community level, including through public or private nonprofit agencies;

-(ii) Do not condition the provision of assistance, the amount of assistance provided, or the cost of assistance provided on the income or resources of the individual recipient; and
+(ii)Do not condition the provision of assistance, the amount of assistance provided, or the cost of assistance provided on the income or resources of the individual recipient; and

-(iii) Are necessary for the protection of life or safety.
+(iii)Are necessary for the protection of life or safety.

-(5) For any applicant who has executed the affidavit described in subsection (4)(b) of this section, eligibility for benefits shall be made through the Systematic Alien Verification for Entitlements program.
+(5) For any applicant who has executed the affidavit described in subsection (4) of this section, eligibility for benefits shall be made through the Systematic Alien Verification for Entitlements program.
 Until the eligibility verification is made, the affidavit may be presumed to be proof of lawful presence for the purposes of this section.
 No state official shall attempt to independently determine that an alien is unlawfully present in the United States, without utilizing the Systematic Alien Verification for Entitlements program or otherwise obtaining a federal verification of the alien's immigration status, under U.S.C.
 8 Sec.
 1373(c).

 (6) Any person who knowingly and willfully makes a false, fictitious, or fraudulent statement or representation in an affidavit executed pursuant to subsection (4) of this section shall be subject to criminal penalties applicable in this state for fraudulently obtaining public assistance program benefits.
 If the affidavit constitutes a false claim of United States citizenship under 18 U.S.C.
 Sec.
 911, a complaint shall be filed by the agency requiring the affidavit with the appropriate United States Attorney General's office.
-(7) Any agency or political subdivision of this state may adopt rules providing for variations to the requirements of this section that demonstrably improve the efficiency or reduce delay in the verification process, or to provide for adjudication of unique individual circumstances where the verification procedures in this section would impose unusual hardship on a legal resident of this state.

 (8) No agency or political subdivision of this state shall provide any state, local, or federal public benefit in violation of this section.

 (9) Each state agency or department that administers any program of state or local public benefits shall provide an annual report to the Washington State Auditor with respect to its compliance with the provisions of this section.
-The state auditor shall monitor the eligibility verification program used under subsection (4) of this section and any verification application errors and significant delays of the program.
-By October 1st of each year, the state auditor shall provide a report to the governor on the errors and significant delays, and make recommendations to ensure that the application of the program is not erroneously denying benefits to legal residents of this state.
-The state auditor shall report errors in the operation of the eligibility verification program to the United States Department of Homeland Security.
+The State Auditor shall monitor the eligibility verification program used under subsection (4) of this section and any verification application errors and significant delays of the program.
+By October 1st of each year, the State Auditor shall provide a report to the Governor on the errors and significant delays, and make recommendations to ensure that the application of the program is not erroneously denying benefits to legal residents of this state.
+The State Auditor shall report errors in the operation of the eligibility verification program to the United States Department of Homeland Security.

 (10) For the purposes of this section